-Local School Forums are regionally-run networks of local school leaders.
-They are an opportunity for Headteachers of our partner schools to feedback on Teach First's work at a regional and national level, and are a way of collectively working towards a fairer education for all children.
+Regional School Forums are regionally-run networks of local school leaders.
+They are an opportunity for headteachers of our partner schools to feedback on Teach First's work at a regional and national level, collectively working towards building a fair education for all children.

 Find out more by speaking to your school partnerships contact.

 A place for teachers in rural settings to connect and support each other, sharing ideas and insights in a positive space.

 Science in Practice is a London-based network looking at how to promote expertise in science.
 It is space for science teachers to come together, practice lessons, experiments and ensure they are addressing misconceptions in the subject.
 It is an informal place for teachers to learn from each other, share resources, plan together and feel empowered.

 Email them at email@example.com.

 SIGNET is the Scunthorpe, Immingham and Grimsby Network.
 This ambassador-led meet-up is open to all those from the Teach First community based in the area.

 The SLT Network supports the development of aspiring and current senior leaders in schools.
 Formed in 2018 by Teach First ambassadors in London, it hosts school visit events and practical CPD.
 The network is run by assistant and deputy headteachers from different training routes, including Teach First.